MicrosoftDocs/query-docs/query-languages/m/custom-numeric-format-strings.md

 - Surround it with a single quote.
 - Surround it with two double quotes.

-Each of these act as escape characters.
+Each of these characters acts as escape characters.
 The escape character signifies that the following character is a character literal that should be included in the result string unchanged.

 To include a backslash in a result string, you must escape it with another backslash (`\\`).

 To include a single quote in a result string, you must escape it with a backslash (`\'`).
-If the single quote was preceded by another single quote that wasn't escaped, the backslash is displayed (`'\'` displays `\`).
+If another single quote that isn't escaped precedes the escaped single quote, the backslash is displayed instead (`'\'` displays `\`).

 To include a double quote in a result string, you must escape two of them with a backslash (`\""`).